Dalimil/Find-and-Replace-Browser-Extension/README.md

 The Selenium project have their own JavaScript implementation for the client API, but after comparing it to alternatives, I decided to use [WebDriver.IO](http://webdriver.io/), which is another JavaScript implementation of the (Selenium 2.0) WebDriver API, but it has much simpler and more readable syntax (https://github.com/webdriverio/webdriverio#syntax-example).

 ##### Sites that need test coverage
+The following sites have been tested manually so far and it would be great if we could automate their testing.

 - Gmail
 - Blogger
 - WordPress